 Arrive into Khabarovsk, Russia and transfer approximately 4hrs along bumpy roads and eventually forest tracks to the remote forest reserve of Durminskoye.
 This is prime habitat for the last remaining Siberian tigers.
 Over the next five days or so, you explore the reserve by foot, skidoo and 4x4 in search of signs of the Amur tiger, setting up camera traps along the way and hoping to record some footage of these incredible predators.
 This trip revolves around the experience of being in the tigers natural habitat; chances of seeing the Siberian tiger in the flesh are slim and the focus of your activities revolve around exploring their terrain and setting camera traps to record footage.
-Find out more on the experience with Will Bolsover's Siberian Tiger Safari Blog.
+Find out more on the experience with our MD Will Bolsover's Siberian Tiger Safari Blog.

 What makes this trip extraordinary

 - Spend time in the wild environs of the last remaining Siberian tigers.

 - Set camera traps with the experts in the hope of catching an insight into the lives of these endangered predators.

 - Walk in the footsteps of the world’s biggest cats.

 - Spend time with Alexander Batalov, a frontline Russian conservationist who has spent the last 20 years of his life trying to protect the rare Siberian tiger.